 They died for what I believed in and they died for what they believed in – the freedom of their country – and I couldn’t give it up.
 I had to keep going for their sakes, for their beliefs and for what they died for.
 But it was a very lonely time.

 It is the personal stories like these that make this book such compulsive reading.
-Much of the book consists of White’s interviewees justifying their various decisions, acutely aware of the dim view many of their former peers might take of them.
+Much of the work consists of White’s interviewees justifying their various decisions, acutely aware of the dim view many of their former peers might take of them.
 With the future of their country possibly resting on such choices, there was little room for error – or forgiveness from those who believed that the wrong calls had been made.

 For Ó Brádaigh, 1986 must have seemed like déjà vu all over again, having previously played a leading role in the 1969 split that saw the breakaway of the PIRA from the Official IRA, seemingly in response – so the usual explanation goes – to the turning of the republican old guard towards politics, as opposed to the armed action that their Provisional counterparts preferred.